ryandhjeon/obsidian-notes/Papers/Iterative rule-guided reasoning over sparse knowledge graphs with deep reinforcement learning.md

 - MDP supplies a mathematical framework for modeling sequential decision process with the interaction between the RL agent and the KG environment.

 - States: We want to implement the state that encodes the observed information as much as possible.
+Multi-hop reasoning process considers; corrent entity $e_t$, query relation $r_q$, previous historical reasoning process $h_t$.

+- Actions: The set of possible actions. $A$ of step $t$ consists of the outgoing edges of $e_t$ in KGs.
+A 'self-loop' edge is appended to every $A_t$, as the search process is within a given step, acting as a 'stop' action.

+- Transition: Set the maximum hop count to $T$, and if the agent cannot reach the target within the limit, the transition will terminate at the state $s_t$.

+- Rewards: If the agent reaches the correct target entity at the end of the search, a terminal reward of 1 or 0 otherwise.